 This Lightened Up Chicken Pot Pie has all the flavor you want from chicken pot pie with minimal calories, no butter, no cream!
 It is quick, easy to make, and absolutely hearty and delicious.

-One of my favorite parts of being a food blogger is I always get to find out about and try the latest and greatest in food innovation, and you guys, I have to say I am pretty excited about the new Libby’s® Vegetable Pouches.
+One of my favorite parts of being a food blogger is I always get to find out about and try the latest and greatest in food innovation.
+I have to say I am pretty excited about the new Libby’s® Vegetable Pouches.
 They are totally eazy peazy, and an all-new way to help families prepare dinner in a flash.
 They are an industry first.
 And they mean I can feed my family wholesome veggies without hassle, any time of year.

-These pouches contain the same wholesome, farm-fresh veggies you can get in the Libby’s® cans, but they are packaged in microwavable pouches that are shelf stable (no refrigeration), and don’t require a can opener!
-Look for them at retailers nationwide, and come in these five varieties: Sweet Peas, Cut Green Beans, Sliced Carrots, Whole Kernel Sweet Corn and Mixed Vegetables.
+These pouches contain the same wholesome, farm-fresh veggies you can get in the Libby’s® cans, but they are packaged in microwavable pouches.
+They are shelf stable (no refrigeration), and don’t require a can opener!
+Look for them at retailers nationwide.
+They come in these five varieties: Sweet Peas, Cut Green Beans, Sliced Carrots, Whole Kernel Sweet Corn and Mixed Vegetables.
 And another plus, the vegetables are all grown and packed in the United States.
 Find out more on the Libby’s® website, www.getbacktothetable.com, Twitter, Pinterest, or Facebook!

 I decided to try them in this pot pie, so I did not utilize the one minute microwave time, instead I just drained the pouch and added it to my pot.
 It was simple and I was thrilled with the end results.